Easy Pickled Onions

 Dump your sliced onion in and stir them to coat.

-At first, it will seem like there are way too many raw onion slices, but just let them sit for about five minutes and they will wilt a bit.
+At first, it will seem like there are way too many slices, but just let them sit for about five minutes and they will wilt a bit.

 Until they look kinda like this.
-Now place all of these (raw onion and brine included) in a container and cover it to put in your fridge.
+Now place all of these ( and included) in a container and cover it to put in your fridge.

 If you do not cover it, your sinuses will clear each and every time you open your fridge, which is good or bad depending on how stuffed up you are!
 Come to think of it, maybe this is a good springtime recipe in the south when our world is coated in that lovely yellow dust.